How Settlement Negotiations Work in a Fort Lauderdale Medical Malpractice Case

-In Florida, medical malpractice cases are unique among personal injury claims.
+In Fort Lauderdale, Florida, medical malpractice cases are unique among personal injury claims.
 Florida law requires lawyers to investigate malpractice claims before filing a lawsuit.
-The lawyer must also provide each health care provider with notice of the claim.
+The attorney must also provide each health care provider with notice of the claim.

 This notice includes a list of providers that examined your medical injury and the medical records they reviewed.
 This due diligence will prepare your lawyer to negotiate with your health care provider’s malpractice insurer both before and during a lawsuit.